zero915/zmk-config-zero-chocofi/README.md

 # Chocofi Keyboard Firmware (128x32 OLED screen)

 This is the firmware source for the **Chocofi** keyboard, a low-profile split ergonomic keyboard powered by an nice!nano microcontroller.
-It features **analog pointing stick support** and **128x32 OLED** for status display (without custom artwork).
+It features **mouse movement and scrolling support** and **128x32 OLED** for status display (without custom artwork).

 ---